DefGuard/docs/deployment-strategies/standalone-package-based-installation.md

 * Debian-based operating system (Debian, Ubuntu, etc.).
 * Administrative (sudo) privileges.
 * A server with a public IP address (and you know what that IP address is and to which interface it's assigned) - in this example we use: 185.33.37.51.
-* You have a domain name and know how to assign IP and manage subdomains, in our example: defguard main url will be _my-server.defguard.net_ (and the subdomain is pointed to 185.33.37.51).
+* You have a domain name and know how to assign IP and manage subdomains, in our example: Defguard main url will be _my-server.defguard.net_ (and the subdomain is pointed to 185.33.37.51).
-* Defguard [enrollment service](https://defguard.gitbook.io/defguard/help/enrollment) (run by proxy) that will enable [remote onboarding, enrollment](https://defguard.gitbook.io/defguard/help/enrollment) and [easy configuration for our Desktop Clients (by adding defguard instances)](https://defguard.gitbook.io/defguard/help/configuring-vpn/add-new-instance) with instance URL and one simple token - in this tutorial we use: _enroll.defguard.net_ (this subdomain also points to 185.33.37.51).
+* Defguard [enrollment service](https://defguard.gitbook.io/defguard/help/enrollment) (run by proxy) that will enable [remote onboarding, enrollment](https://defguard.gitbook.io/defguard/help/enrollment) and [easy configuration for our Desktop Clients (by adding Defguard instances)](https://defguard.gitbook.io/defguard/help/configuring-vpn/add-new-instance) with instance URL and one simple token - in this tutorial we use: _enroll.defguard.net_ (this subdomain also points to 185.33.37.51).
-* If you have a **firewall**, we assume you have **open port 443** in order to expose both defguard and enrollment service, but also to automatically issue for these domains SSL Certificates.
+* If you have a **firewall**, we assume you have **open port 443** in order to expose both Defguard and enrollment service, but also to automatically issue for these domains SSL Certificates.
 Port 444 (used for internal GRPC communication) **should not be exposed public.**
 * System clock is synchronized using Network Time Protocol (NTP).
 This is important for time-based one-time password (TOTP) codes.

 ### Prerequisites